 I will also discuss the treatment planning of high-demand aesthetic cases, artistry, lab communication, materials, and design of ultra-thin porcelain veneers. “

 As with many types of dental treatment, planning is key to ensuring the very best result for every patient.
 Dr Jethwa will consider the impact of effective treatment planning in overcoming common challenges with smile makeovers.

 “Fail to plan, plan to fail,” he says.
 “Treatment needs to be planned extremely carefully to achieve long-lasting results.
-As dentists we must have a shared destination with our patient – without this we cannot determine confidently what we need to do.
+As dentists, we must have a shared destination with our patients; without this, we cannot determine with confidence what we need to do.